“Natural” looking and feeling silhouette a new option in breast surgery

 Recent Food and Drug Administration (FDA) approval of the Natrelle 410 breast implant

-offers yet another option for women undergoing breast augmentation
+offers yet another option for women undergoing breast augmentation and breast reconstruction

 .
 Unlike the “round” look usually found in implants, the anatomically shaped silhouette closely mirrors the natural curves of a woman’s breast while remaining soft to the touch.